-If you need a WOSB Program attorney, Steven Koprince and Petefish, Immel, Heeb & Hird, LLP can help you understand and meet the Women-Owned Small Business Program and Economically Disadvantaged Women-Owned Small Business Program requirements–or file WOSB protests against non-compliant competitors.
+If you need a WOSB Program attorney, Koprince Law LLC can help you understand and meet the Women-Owned Small Business Program and Economically Disadvantaged Women-Owned Small Business Program requirements–or file WOSB protests against non-compliant competitors.

 WOSB Program and EDWOSB Program Certification

-There are two ways to qualify for WOSB Program or EDWOSB Program set-aside contracts: self-certification, or formal third-party certification.
-No matter which way you choose to qualify, you must demonstrate that your small business is unconditionally and directly owned by one or more women (and that those women fall beneath certain net worth and income thresholds, for EDWOSB status).
+If you want to pursue WOSB or EDWOSB set-aside contracts, a 2015 legal change may require you to obtain a formal certification instead of relying on a self-certification.
+In order to be certified, you must demonstrate that your small business is unconditionally and directly owned by one or more women (and that those women fall beneath certain net worth and income thresholds, for EDWOSB status).
 But what does “unconditional” mean?
 How do you prove that women control your company?